dchou1618/234-project/README.md

 ## Q-learning & PPO
 1. Setup with conda venv and `conda env create -f environment.yml`
-2. Follow instructions in the README in the respective folders to run the code Trained model .zip files can be found here: https://drive.google.com/drive/folders/1Djy6SVJ3gy8FSlgjCcoVjtJluBlRwd8G?usp=share_link
+2. Follow instructions in the README in the respective folders to run the code Trained model .zip files and data used to plot the various fig can be found here: https://drive.google.com/drive/folders/1Djy6SVJ3gy8FSlgjCcoVjtJluBlRwd8G?usp=share_link

 ## DeepCubeA